bloominstituteoftechnology/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  The first part of Express I learned was Express’ ability to handle middleware.
+In Express, middleware are functions that operate on and manipulate the request/response objects.
+They can be programmed to change the request/response objects or trigger specified actions.

+  The second part of Express I learned was the software’s ability to handle routing and further URL manipulation.
+With the help of REST clients like Insomnia or Postman, you can program Express to perform various CRUD operations based on individual URL endpoints

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  Middleware are sets of functions used to operate on or otherwise manipulate the response and request objects of a defined request handler.
+Middleware can change the request/response objects or trigger certain actions such as logging or security functions.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  A resource is any set of data that you are storing in your database or api.
+When building an API, you will have many different resources to program, for example:

+  You may be working for an ecommerce client who hires you to build an API that consists of Product Information, Customer Information, Transaction History, Vendor Information, Invoices on File, etc.

+  In this case, every category of information (Product, Customer, Vendor, etc) is a resource

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  When building your API, you can program your request handlers to return status codes to inform the client whether or not their request was successful.
+A code 200 is a common code for a successful request; A code 201 is a common code for a successful POST request; A code 400 is a common code for an unsuccessful or bad request.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  We can partition our application using the routing capabilities of Express.
+Routing allows us to break up our resources into individual sub-applications or folders that can be separately routed into the main application.
+Utilizing the routing ability, you can also nest resources inside each other, route into the top level resource, and then route the entire resource into the main app.

 ## Minimum Viable Product